sanyanut/gaming4every1/README.md

 # gaming4every1
-Just a simple landing page made using bootstrap
+Just a simple well designed, give or take, landing page made using bootstrap.